What are strength training and aerobic training?

 In spring, everything comes back to life, and man...

-Can running help you get in shape?
+Can running really help you grow taller?